sindresorhus/find-up/readme.md

 ### findUp(filename, [options])

-Returns a `Promise` for either the filepath or `null` if it could be found.
+Returns a `Promise` for either the filepath or `null` if it couldn't be found.

 ### findUp([filenameA, filenameB], [options])